Fieldhowse History, Family Crest & Coats of Arms

 Early History of the Fieldhowse family

-Another 154 words (11 lines of text) covering the years 1379, 1455 and 1487 are included under the topic Early Fieldhowse History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fieldhowse research.
+Another 87 words (6 lines of text) covering the years 1379, 1455 and 1487 are included under the topic Early Fieldhowse History in all our PDF Extended History products and printed products wherever possible.

 Fieldhowse Spelling Variations